-- a fine, resulting from a pit lane speeding, pit lane exit, or practice start violation. - a drop of position. - a time penalty given in lieu of any penalty not subject to appeal. - a ride through. - a cancellation of the lap time concerned for a rider exceeding the track limits during practices. - a disqualification from the practice sessions or races by means of a black flag or black flag with orange disc. - a grid penalty for the race of the event.
+- a fine, resulting from a pit lane speeding, pit lane exit, or practice start violation. - a drop of position. - long lap penalty(ies). - a time penalty given instead of any penalty not subject to protest. - a ride through. - a cancellation of the lap time concerned for a rider exceeding the track limits during practices. - a disqualification from the practice sessions or races by means of a black flag or black flag with orange disc.